jenofdoom/academy-responsive-web/README.md

 });
 ```

-In web developer tools, when you reload the page, you should see something like
+In web developer tools (hit F12 in your browser to open them), when you reload
-`Object { movies=[3]}` in the console tab (the number will be different depending
+the page, you should see something like `Object { movies=[3]}` in the console
-on how many movies you have in your DB).
+tab (the number will be different depending on how many movies you have in your
+DB).

+> If your API endpoint is broken or contains no movies, I've pre-prepared a
+> local copy of a set of movies.
+To use it change the line `var list = '/api/';`
+> to `var list = 'data.json';`

 #### Building the HTML for each movie